NSO-developer/drned-xmnr/README.md

  * **Coverage**

-    DrNED is capable of reporting how big part of the device model your tests have covered; the tool implements a simple wrapper around this capability, including a status data providing the coverage report in a structured form.
+    DrNED is capable of reporting how big part of the device model your tests have covered; the tool implements a simple wrapper around this DrNED capability, including status data providing the coverage report in a structured form.

 ## Debugging issues

 Your main tools for debugging issues are logs.

-First you have the DrNED log that you control the filtering of via `/drned-xmnr/log-detail/cli`.
+  * First you have the DrNED log that you control the filtering of via `/drned-xmnr/log-detail/cli`.
 Set it to `all` when debugging issues.
-Equally useful is the ncs-python-vm-drned-xmnr.log that you control through `/python-vm/logging/vm-levels/drned-xmnr/level/`.
+  * Equally useful is the ncs-python-vm-drned-xmnr.log that you control through `/python-vm/logging/vm-levels/drned-xmnr/level/`.
 To maximize the information captured by this log, set to `level-debug`.
 The log can be found in the ncs-python-vm-drned-xmnr.log.
-It can often be helpful to look into the detailed trace of the communication with the (virtual) device.
+  * It can often be helpful to look into the detailed trace of the communication with the (virtual/physical) device.
 Set the `/devices/device/<my-device>/trace` to `pretty` or `raw` to capture the communication between the NED and the device.
+  * For other issues detected and reported by NSO, refer to the NSO administration guide for troubleshooting adivce.

 ## Common problems